axemonkey/blog.clivemurray.com/src/posts/2024/k-is-for.md

 - *[Korpiklaani](https://korpiklaani.com/)* (Finnish folk metal)
 - *[Richie Kotzen](http://richiekotzen.com/)* (Rock)

 [^photo]: I can’t find any obviously royalty-free images of KXM to use, so I have used image search to find this one and am using it without permission.
 I am at least giving credit.
+I’ll take it down on request.
 [^category]: I shall let you decide which category they belong in.
 [^george]: One.
 It’s George Lynch.
 [^egos]: OK, this one did implode because of egos, it’s true.
 But they put out two of the best rock records ever made before that happened.